-The safest car of 2020 is the Mazda CX-30 which scored a best-ever 99% safety rating for adult passenger protection.
-Euro NCAP noted the Mazda’s structure remained stable in the frontal offset test and scored full marks for front and rear-seat passenger protection in the full-width barrier test.
+The safest car launched last year was the Mercedes-Benz EQS which scored a 96% safety rating for adult passenger protection.
+Euro NCAP noted the EQS’s structure remained stable in the frontal offset test and scored full marks for front and rear-seat passenger protection in the full-width barrier test.

 Euro NCAP is an organisation that tests the safety of cars sold in Europe.
 Euro NCAP is completely independent and buys car anonymously to be put through its standardised testing procedures for things like passenger and pedestrian safety.

 Most new family cars have a five-star rating from Euro NCAP although because the tests are constantly being modernised and improved, its worth checking the Euro NCAP website.
 More noteworthy are the cars that do poorly such as the Fiat Panda that was awarded zero stars.

 Cars that are rated 5-stars by Euro NCAP